-- · Primary node fails - Secondary node fails - If an External Reference Entity is used, HAC can also handle a HotStandby link failure, that is, a lost connection between the two HotStandby database processes.
-For more information on the External Reference Entity, see Section 2.4.3, "External Reference Entity (ERE)". - Double failures - While recovering from a previous failure, HAC recognizes an error in the synchronization between the Primary and the Secondary database. - HAC also takes care several less common failures, such as a server process failure while servers are establishing HSB link after previous failure, etc.
+- Single failures - The primary (ACTIVE) database server process fails - The secondary (ACTIVE) database server process fails - Primary node fails - Secondary node fails - If an External Reference Entity is used, HAC can also handle a HotStandby link failure, that is, a lost connection between the two HotStandby database processes.
+For more information on the External Reference Entity, see "External Reference Entity (ERE)" on page 21. - Server is unresponsive to external clients - Double failures - While recovering from a previous failure, HAC recognizes an error in the synchronization between the Primary and the Secondary database. - HAC also takes care several less common failures, such as a server process failure while servers are establishing HSB link after previous failure, for example.